No Further Action: What Does It Mean?

 Does ‘No Further Action’ mean not guilty?

-On the other hand, a ‘not guilty’ verdict is a judicial decision that concludes a case by determining that you were not proven to have committed the offence.
-Once a court declares you not guilty, the case is legally concluded, and you cannot be retried for the same offence.
+On the other hand, a ‘not guilty’ verdict is a judicial outcome following a trial and reflects that it was not proven that you had committed the offence.
+Once you are found ‘not guilty’, the case is formally concluded, and you cannot usually be retried for that offence.

 Is ‘No Further Action’ a criminal record?